 Mid-Term and/or Final Exam Information: A mandatory comprehensive final exam consisting of all information presented in the course will also be administered.
-You will have access to the Final Exam from Tuesday, December 5th through Thursday, December 7th.
+You will have access to the Final Exam from Monday, February 26th through Friday, March 1st.
 The Final Exam will be an online and open book.
-The access to the Final Exam will begin at 12:00 AM on 12/5, and it will close at 11:59 PM on 12/7.
+The access to the Final Exam will begin at 12:00 AM on 2/26, and it will close at 11:59 PM on 3/1.
 There will not be a late extension option for this assignment.
-Once the deadline ends at 11:59 pm on 12/7, you will not be able to access it, and it will not be reopened.
+Once the deadline ends at 11:59 p.m. on 3/1, you will not be able to access it, and it will not be reopened.

-Late Work Policy: This course allows one late assignment submission (for weeks 1-15 only) with no questions asked.
+Late Work Policy: This course allows one late assignment submission (for weeks 1-7 only) with no questions asked.
 This does not include discussion questions.
 You will need to request a late extension via e-mail to me either prior to the due date of the assignment or within 7 days after the due date.
-If you wait until after the 7 days after the due date, you will not be granted a late extension.
 I will reply with the final deadline to submit.
 There is only one free pass opportunity so please be mindful and only use it when necessary.

 Cheating Policy: It is not tolerated, not worth it, and hopefully will not be a problem.
 If it becomes one, I will report it.
 All college academic honesty rules will be enforced.
 Please refer to the policy on academic honesty for further questions.
 Cheating and plagiarism will not be tolerated in any way, shape, or form.
 If you are unsure how to cite something, check with me or the various campus services listed in D2L or this syllabus.
-Copying any information without citations is NOT ok!
+Copying any information without citations is NOT OK!